fxboakye/Tfl-data-project/README.md

 ```
 docker-compose run cli
 ```
-This will install all the required modules and execute the `gcs_ingestion.py` script in the flows directory.
-The gcs script calls the biquery-flow.py script which writes data from the data lake to bigquery.
+This  will install the necessary packages and run the `gcs_ingestion.py` script located in the flows directory.
+This script's purpose is to extract data and load it into the GCS datalake.
+After the data has been successfully ingested, the script invokes the `biquery_flow` function from the biqguery_ingestion script, which transfers the data from the datalake to bigquery.

 Navigate to `http://localhost:4200/` to view the workflow UI.
 At this point, you should see the flow runs.
 An example is shown below: